nyuriumuri/MorseCodeTranslator/Report.md

 ### Problem Specification

-The solution we aimed to provide is for the lack of availability of reliability of morse code translators, that's why we decided to provide a program that is capable of generating morse code wav files from inserted texts and vice versa.
+In this project our aim is to translate English strings into morse code wav files, and also translating morse code wav files to English sentences.

 ### Data